1. Cut 1-3 wood briquettes (based on the stove size) to slices about 2 cm thick and light them up with a fire lighter. No kindling wood is required.

 2. Let the cut wood briquette pieces burn uniformly with a full air supply until the required stove/fireplace/boiler temperature is achieved.

 3. Only beautifully glowing pieces of the wood briquettes remain.
 The heating system is heated up appropriately.
-Spread the hot pieces of the wood briquettes uniformly over the combustion chamber area and close completely the air supply valve.
+Spread the hot pieces of the wood briquettes uniformly over the combustion chamber area and regulate the combustion by slightly closing of the air supply.

 4. Put 3-5 wood briquettes (depending on the fire space size) onto the glowing material.